Follow me on Twitter and Instagram: @bellhookedme.

-I am an educator, scholar, writer, and activist living in Southern California.
-I teach in the Social & Cultural Analysis of Education (SCAE) graduate program at CSULB.
-I am the 2014 recipient of the Advancement of Women Award given by the President’s Commission on the Status of Women at California State University Long Beach.
+I am an educator, urbanist, and scholar-activist living in Southern California.
+I teach in the Social & Cultural Analysis of Education (SCAE) graduate program at CSULB, and am a PhD candidate in Urban Planning at the UCLA Luskin School of Public Affairs.

-In my freelance writing and pubic speaking I provide critical analysis on topics concerning power, politics, justice, feminism, sexual assault prevention, street harassment, education, activism, and social media.
+My graduate training in political science, education, and urban planning influences my teaching, scholarship, and community engagement.
+In my freelance writing and pubic speaking I work to challenge power through critical analyses on topics concerning justice, communities, cities, power, politics, feminism, education, critical pedagogies, technology, activism, and social media.

 My academic research is on gender, cities, and justice.
 I focus on how social media is used to document and share experiences in public space, examining connections between on-line and on-the-ground social movement activity, and exploring how community planners and organizers can use this information to understand and address complex urban problems.

 I teach courses on community development, social and educational inequality, global inequality, and critical pedagogies, Additionally, I create and lead interactive workshops for community and campus organizations.